 Yamile M. Martí Haidar

 Dr. Martí is interested in the globalization of social work education.
-She has conducted research on intimate partner violence, contraception and economic empowerment among Jordanian women and has worked as a social worker in Jordan and among communities in Puerto Rico.
-She also developed a pilot course on Cuba and Social Work with a travel component at CSSW.
+She has conducted research on intimate partner violence, contraception, and economic empowerment among Jordanian women and has worked as a social worker in Jordan and in Puerto Rico.
+She developed a course at CSSW that incorporates travel to Cuba and Chile.
+She has served as a consultant for UNICEF in Abkhazia and Macedonia.